Qualitative Methods in the Social Sciences

 - The Department Board, 4 December 2013

 The course is given as a skills course within the Master's Programme in Social Science.
 The course may be given in English.

-A Bachelor's degree including 90 credits in social sciences.
+A Bachelor's degree of 180 credits including 90 credits in social sciences.

-The course will present various qualitative methods and engage students in discussions over the premises and use of these methods.
+The course will present various qualitative methods and engage students in discussions over the basic premises of these methods.
 Students will learn how to use the different methods through practical applications.

 The course consists of lectures, group exercises and seminars.
 Active participation in seminars is compulsory.
-Justified absence from compulsory seminars can only be compensated to a lesser extent by written submissions.
-If requirements for attendance are not met, the student will be referred to the next course opportunity.
+Additional compulsory attendance will be specified in the course syllabus.

 The course is examined through a individual assignments.